 a customizable message or notification that is triggered when an issue is detected.
 Used in Analytics Insights and the Ad Platform user interface.

-previously whitelist, used in advertising targeting to filter ads and placements for optimal monetization.
+(previously whitelist) used in advertising targeting to filter ads and placements for optimal monetization.
 A list of URLs that are approved as ad inventory on the platform.

 the number of times an Verizon Media Ad Platform tries to display an ad.

 the ability to match actions back to a specific device.
 We use attribution for cross-screen (to be able to identify users across different devices) and to identify behaviors of our users.